ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Tl e!I to woo, &#x27;ti well to wesl,
-Kor so the world hath ilone
-Since myrtles grew, ami roous blew,
-And morning brought the sun.
-But have a care, ye young and fair,
-l&#x27;-e sure you pledge wiih truth ;
 Ee certain that your love will wear
 Beyond the diiy yovO, 1
 Fit if ye not heart lor heart,